choderalab/yank/docs/yamlpages/molecules.rst

        openeye:
          quacpac: am1-bcc

 Use the OpenEye Toolkits if installed to determine molecular charge.
-Only the current options as shown are permited and must be specified as shown.
-Specifying this method is prefered over :ref:`antechamber <yaml_molecules_antechamber>` if available.
+Only the current options as shown are permitted and must be specified as shown.
+Specifying this method is preferred over :ref:`antechamber <yaml_molecules_antechamber>` if available.

 **MANDATORY** but exclusive with :ref:`antechamber <yaml_molecules_antechamber>` but...

-**OPTIONALLY SUPERSEDED** by :ref:`leap <yaml_molecules_leap>` if pre-processed partial charge data is avilalble for small molecules OR if the partial charge data is included as part of the protein force feild used to buld the :ref:`leap argument in systems <yaml_systems_leap>`.
+**OPTIONALLY SUPERSEDED** by :ref:`leap <yaml_molecules_leap>`
+if pre-processed partial charge data is available for small molecules OR if the partial charge data is included as part of the protein force feild used to build the :ref:`leap argument in systems <yaml_systems_leap>`.

 |